July Uprising Day: Background

-On 29 April 2025, during an inter-ministerial meeting chaired by Faruk-e-Azam, advisor to the Ministry of Liberation War Affairs, it was decided to recommend the day as a 'Category A' holiday and to send the proposal to the Cabinet Division.
-On 16 June 2025, Inquilab Mancha compared the day to the country's Independence and Victory Day, demanding it be declared "National Liberation Day".
+On 29 April 2025, during an inter-ministerial meeting chaired by Faruk-e-Azam, former advisor to the Ministry of Liberation War Affairs, it was decided to recommend the day as a 'Category A' holiday and to send the proposal to the Cabinet Division.
+On 16 June 2025, Inqilab Moncho compared the day to the country's Independence and Victory Day, demanding it be declared "National Liberation Day".

-On 19 June 2025, Mostofa Sarwar Farooki, advisor to the Ministry of Cultural Affairs, confirmed the decision to observe the day as an annual public holiday from that year.
+On 19 June 2025, Mostofa Sarwar Farooki, former advisor to the Ministry of Cultural Affairs, confirmed the decision to observe the day as an annual public holiday from that year.
 On the same day, the Bangladesh Nationalist Party formed a committee to observe the day as the political party.

-On 24 June 2025, the government announced a 26-day 'July Memorial Celebration Program' from 1 July to 5 August in observance of the one-year anniversary of the uprising, which included 36 July as a key date.
+On 24 June 2025, the government announced a 26-day "July Memorial Celebration Program" from 1 July to 5 August in observance of the one-year anniversary of the uprising, which included 36 July as a key date.
 On the next day, the proposed holiday was declared as "July Mass Uprising Day" by the government officially and categorized as Category A holiday.

 On 28 June 2025, for the holiday, Bangladesh Jamaat-e-Islami announced plans to hold a mass procession in the capital and rallies and gatherings across the country.

 On 2 July 2025, the government declared it a public holiday through an official gazette notification.
 On the same day, Bangladesh Khelafat Majlis decided to lead a victory procession in 5 August.
 The following day, the Directorate of Secondary and Higher Education (DSHE) issued a letter instructing all DSHE-affiliated educational institutions in Bangladesh, to observe the holiday.
-In addition, the Ministry of Information and Broadcasting decided on special programs to mark the day, which include parent assemblies and two film screenings at the offices of deputy commissioners in all 64 districts; multiple film screenings at Bangladesh embassies, various locations, Jatrabari intersection, and all schools, colleges, and universities; Sufi music performances and prayer gatherings at Islamic shrines; publication of books on the July Revolution; honoring the families of six journalists died in the July massacre; organizing events at the drama stage of the Bangladesh Shilpakala Academy; and publishing special supplements in newspapers.
+In addition, the Ministry of Information and Broadcasting decided on special programs to mark the day, which include parent assemblies and two film screenings at the offices of deputy commissioners in all 64 districts; multiple film screenings at Bangladesh embassies, various locations, Jatrabari intersection, and all schools, colleges, and universities; Sufi music performances and prayer gatherings at Islamic shrines; publication of books on the July Revolution; honoring the families of six journalists who died in the July massacre; organizing events at the drama stage of the Bangladesh Shilpakala Academy; and publishing special supplements in newspapers.
 On 17 July 2025, Bangladesh Bank declared it a bank holiday.